kellenmace/kellenmace.com-2019/content/blog/display-woothemes-testimonials-avatar-before-quote/index.md

 headerOpacity: "0.5"
 ---

-By default, the WooThemes Testimonials WordPress plugin displays the quote, then the avatar (authorâ€™s image), then the attribution (name, title and url).
+By default, the WooThemes Testimonials WordPress plugin displays the quote, then the avatar (author'€™s image), then the attribution (name, title and url).
 You can use the following filter to display the avatar before the quote:

 `gist:47742af303b4329fadf5`